 The price of entry to flagship headphones of late is increasingly ‘taxing’ on the wallet.
 I remember when the Audeze LCD-2 first came out at $999 about 8 years ago and people gulped.
-Now it is hitting $4-6000 for the likes of the Utopia and Susvara.
+Now it is hitting $4-6000 for the likes of Utopia and Susvara.

 Thankfully, the sound quality on most of these summit-fi headphones are pretty darn good and getting better all the time.
 However, to get better you have to sell your old headphone and buy a new one.
 That can be an expensive and risky exercise.

-Which is why I like MrSpeaker’s approach to improving the quality of their existing headphones without breaking the bank.
+This is why I like MrSpeaker’s approach to improving the quality of their existing headphones without breaking the bank.
 Dan and his team have consistently done the “mod” thing since the Mad Dog and done it cheaply.

 What Is It?

 Just about every headphone they have launched apart from VOCE has had some sub-$50 mod kit that changes the signature.
 Headphones such as the Ether, Ether C, and the two AEON flow headphones all have a little foam pad kit that helps you shape the sound to your preference.

 Roll-on 2018 and here we are again with a new flexible tuning mod kit and this time for the Ether Flow series.
 It costs just $29.99 to get the upgrade which is peanuts for flagship headphone sound upgrades these days.
 The one we have here applies to the Ether C Flow or the closed back edition but you can get a similarly priced version for the Ether Flow edition on their website.

 What Do You Get?

 Inside the bag, you get a number of things and none of it requires any expertise to install or tool.
 You simply need to follow the instructions guide and have a steady hand with a good level of lighting.